This post may contain affiliate links. Please read our disclosure policy.

 • Sausage: swap out the ground beef for a ground sausage for a different flavoring.

-• No Rotel: this dip can be made without Rotel.
-Simply sauté some tomatoes and jalapeños together before cooking the meat.
+• No Rotel: Make this dip without canned Rotel by sautéing some tomatoes and jalapeños together before cooking the meat.
 This is the method I use when making my Queso dip without Velveeta or Rotel.

 • Slow Cooker: if you would prefer to make this in the slow cooker to keep warm during the course of a party, you can cook up the ground beef according to the recipe, then add it and the remaining ingredients to a slow cooker, cook on LOW for 2 hours stirring occasionally to prevent burning.